 We have three classes in our Foundation Stage – Nursery and two Reception classes.

-Mrs Norton-Smith is our nursery teacher; Mrs Bradley and Miss Cavanagh are the reception class teachers.
+Mrs Norton is our nursery teacher; Mrs Bradley and Miss Cavanagh are the reception class teachers.
 All three teachers, along with their teaching assistants plan and structure the foundation curriculum together.

-The nursery class provides part-time places for 52 children.
-Children attend for 5 morning or 5 afternoon sessions per week.
+The nursery class provides part-time and full time places.
+Children with part time sessions attend for 5 morning or 5 afternoons per week.
 Children may attend the nursery class from the age of 3 years.
-Full time places are available for parents wishing to purchase extra sessions for their child.
+Full time places are available for parents wishing to purchase extra sessions for their child or with eligibility for 30 hours funding.

 Children are admitted into the reception class during the year in which they reach their fifth birthday.